bmatsuo/bility/README.markdown

 Exercises are implemented as stand-alone, unix-friendly command line programs for ease of use/development.
 It is probably not ideal as something deployable.
-But the functionality is modular enough to rip out and stick behind some job-queue.
+But the functionality could easily be ripped out and stuck behind a job-queue.

 There are no checks for malicious documents that could run the system out of memory.
 Depending on the external dependent systems limiting a process memory may be a decent, albeit heavy-handed, way to mitigate this.

+**Note** The Go build instructions are a little sloppy because they assume you already cloned the repo.
+You can just `go get` the programs and run them.

+    go get github.com/bmatsuo/bility/instance_types
+    go get github.com/bmatsuo/bility/daily_costs
+    go get github.com/bmatsuo/bility/instance_tag_changes

 ##Counting EC2 instance types.

 ###Usage

-Go (sloppy instructions)
+Go

     go get ./instance_types
     go run instance_types/instance_types.go CSV_FILE